About Melissa L. Steinberg, Esq.

 Advocacy & Litigation

-Melissa is an appointee to the list of professionals eligible to serve as fiduciaries for incapacitated adults in all boroughs of NYC, plus Nassau, Suffolk, and Westchester Counties, and the State of Connecticut.
+Melissa is an appointee to the list of professionals eligible to serve as fiduciaries for incapacitated adults in all boroughs of NYC, and Nassau, Suffolk, and Westchester Counties.